TejaswiniOpsmx/isd-agent/README.md

 ## The accounts do not show up in Spinnaker
 1. Please wait a few minutes as it takes some time for the accounts/changes to be reflected in the UI
 2. Check the clouddriver logs to ensure that persmissions/access is correct and that there are no errors.
 A stack-trace talking about "unable to fetch metadata" is normal and does not affect the functionality
-  - It should show the account names (e.g my-aws-acc) in the logs as "Caching....ACCOUNT NAME" e.g: `my-k8s-acc/KubernetesCoreCachingAgent[1/1]: grouping statefulSet has 1 entries and 5 relationships`
+  - It should show the account names (e.g my-aws-acc) in the spin-clouddriver-* pod logs as "Caching....ACCOUNT NAME" e.g: `my-k8s-acc/KubernetesCoreCachingAgent[1/1]: grouping statefulSet has 1 entries and 5 relationships`
+     - For logs use the command: `kubectl logs -f spin-clouddriver-XXXX -n AGENT-NAMESPACE`
   - If there are any errors "unable to access" or "unauthorized", please check your authentication settings
 3. Contact Opsmx Support